asvspoof-challenge/2021/LA/Baseline-LFCC-LCNN/README.md

 ```

-* Train a new model using the toy database train-dev set
+* Train a new model using the toy database train-dev set (a tiny part of the ASVspoof2019 LA task)

 ```
 $: cd project